 Employment Pass.
 Fearing to waste a lot of valuable time, I bring along my laptop when I go to the MoM (Ministry of Manpower) down by the river to get my employment pass sorted.
 Not necessary at all – as with everything in Singapore, the process is extremely quick and smooth.
 The calm and smiling officials call me up within seconds of my appointment time, and the formalities take less than three minutes.
 They’ll send the pass in a few days, and then I can stay working here for two years (and potentially renew it by then).

 It’s All Coming Together.
-Walking through cute Tanjong Pagar after work with my colleagues to get to the Russian place, I spot the pretty little Mavrx Coffee Apothecary on Duxton Hill, which stocks beans from Allpress, my absolute favourite favourite (Australian) coffee.
+Walking through cute Tanjong Pagar after work with my colleagues to get to the Russian place, I spot the pretty little Mavrx Coffee Apothecary on Duxton Hill, which stocks beans from Allpress, my absolute favourite favourite (Kiwi) coffee.
 Seeing a sign featuring the well-known takeaway-cup hanging outside the hip spot, which, judging from the appearance, might as well have been a stylish interior design shop, feels very safe.
 Allpress in London is where I had my last breakfast before leaving town.
-It was a beautiful sunny morning, last Saturday, and I went with three sweet coffee-lover friends, one of them Australian.
+It was a beautiful sunny morning, last Saturday, and I went with three sweet friends.
 I know the world is bigger than cool coffee chains but it’s no shame to appreciate a bit of familiar quality.

 Stories.
 A friend sent me off with the short story collections, Singapore Noir and Far Eastern Tales.
 I read a few pages just before and after every sleep, and look forward to having more time at the weekend.
 That exciting, romantic sense of getting to know a place through stories, whether you’re dreaming of going, just vacationing or actually living there!
 The best thing in the world when I was a child and teenager, sailing around among small islands, siting on the backseat of cars on motorways or relaxing at a hotel somewhere, was reading for hours, letting stories influence my comprehension of the places we were in or travelling to.
 Even more so when I moved to Copenhagen, wrote my master’s thesis on (walking the streets of) New York, and just came to London (before I became so busy with other things that I rarely took the time to read fiction; I won’t let that happen here).
 Various narratives and voices blending in with real experiences and interactions.